piskvorky/gensim/docs/src/tut3.rst

 (6, -0.1063926), # The intersection graph of paths in trees (5, -0.12416792)] # The generation of random binary unordered trees

-(We added the original documents in their "string form" to the output comments, to improve clarity.)
+(I added the original documents in their "string form" to the output comments, to improve clarity.)

 The thing to note here is that documents no. 2 (``"The EPS user interface management system"``) and 4 (``"Relation of user perceived response time to error measurement"``) would never be returned by a standard boolean fulltext search, because they do not share any common words with ``"Human computer interaction"``.
-However, after applying LSI, we can observe that both of them received quite high similarity scores, which corresponds better to our intuition of them sharing a "computer-human" related topic with the query.
-In fact, this semantic generalization is the reason why we apply transformations and do topic modeling in the first place.
+However, after applying LSI, we can observe that both of them received quite high similarity scores (no. 2 is actually the most similar!), which corresponds better to our intuition of them sharing a "computer-human" related topic with the query.
+In fact, this semantic generalization is the reason why we apply transformations and do topic modelling in the first place.